CIAvash/Magrent/README.md

 Magrent has 2 context menu items and a widget which is accessible from the Add-on Bar.

 "Download .torrent file" context menu item appears when you right-click on a magnet link; This item will download the torrent from torrage.com(if the torrent is available).
+You can change the default torrent source from Preferences/Options.

 Clicking on the add-on's button(widget) will open a panel for coverting magnet URI to torrent file.
 It checks your clipboard content and if it recognized a magnet URI it will convert the magnet URI automatically and show the download links.